 Subscribe to an email alert to find out when a new challenge is posted.

 Challenges in progress

 1. Using mixed reality to engage staff in learning opportunities

-A perpetual challenge in our organization is engaging staff to learn how to manage information.
-From security awareness to document retention and disposal policies, staff at the Bank need to know a great deal outside their core work.
+One challenge in our organization is engaging staff to learn how to manage information.
+From security awareness to document retention and disposal policies, Bank of Canada staff need to know a great deal of information outside their core work.

-Traditional attempts to train people in these subject areas haven’t increased their engagement or sense of ownership.
-Employees often see this type of training as disruptive and unnecessary.
+Traditional attempts to train employees in these subject areas haven’t increased their engagement or sense of ownership.
+They often see this type of training as disruptive and unnecessary.
 We are seeking a new, more interactive way to inspire staff to learn.

-We want to use virtual reality, augmented reality, gamification, or a combination of these to engage professionals in learning.
-We could also expand an innovative learning approach that’s sustainable and accessible to facilitate training across Knowledge and Information Services.
+We want to use virtual reality, augmented reality, gamification or a combination of these to engage staff in learning.
+We could also expand an innovative learning approach that’s sustainable and accessible to facilitate improved training across Knowledge and Information Services.

 2. Finding innovative technologies to improve data cleaning

 Applications are closed.
-Experiment in progress with PigeonLine.
+Experiment is in progress with Bronson Consulting.